jmkidd/dogmap/README.md

 A set of known variants is required for Base Quality Score Recalibration (BQSR).
 Mismatches at the known variant positions are ignored when building the recalibration model.
-We utilized the variant file of 91 million SNV and small indels derived from 772 canines reported in [Plassais et al.](https://www.nature.com/articles/s41467-019-09373-w) The variant file was converted to UU_Cfam_GSD_1.0 coordinates using the LiftoverVcf from Picard/GATK, resulting in a total of 71,541,892 SNVs and 16,939,218 indels found in [SRZ189891_722g.simp.GSD1.0.vcf.gz](https://kiddlabshare.med.umich.edu/public-data/UU_Cfam_GSD_1.0-Y/SRZ189891_722g.simp.GSD1.0.vcf.gz).
+We utilized the variant file of 91 million SNV and small indels derived from 772 canines reported in [Plassais et al.](https://www.nature.com/articles/s41467-019-09373-w) The variant file was converted to UU_Cfam_GSD_1.0 coordinates using the LiftoverVcf tool from Picard/GATK, resulting in a total of 71,541,892 SNVs and 16,939,218 indels found in [SRZ189891_722g.simp.GSD1.0.vcf.gz](https://kiddlabshare.med.umich.edu/public-data/UU_Cfam_GSD_1.0-Y/SRZ189891_722g.simp.GSD1.0.vcf.gz).

 ## Software versions